davidetestoni/BlockchainAuthIoT/README.md

 ### Setting up the policies
 Now access `http://localhost:4000` and `http://localhost:4001` and you will see the web-based clients for the admin and the signer.
-You can use the default wallets `admin.json` and `signer.json` on the Kovan testchain.
-To refill them you can use this [free faucet](https://faucet.kovan.network/)
+You can use the premade wallets `admin.json` and `signer.json` on the Kovan testchain.
+To refill them you can use this [free faucet](https://faucet.kovan.network/).

 After deploying a contract, you can add some policies, for example
 ```
 Resource: temperature/latest